Driving with distractions

 Driving needs 100% concentration.
 Being distracted by mates reduces your ability to stay in control of your car.

-Don’t try and impress your mates by taking unnecessary risks or driving too fast for the road conditions.
+Don’t try and impress your mates by taking unnecessary risks or driving too fast for the conditions.
 No-one will be impressed if you crash.
 Drive your mates the way you’d drive your Gran.

 Using a phone while driving